salildz/GoldenLuck/README.md

 Salih Yildiz:
 Created the base of the code.
 Created BlackJack game.
 Created bank class.
 Did the designs of the classes.
 Onur Kahan:
-I coded the Poker game and Bet System for each game.
+I coded the Poker game and Bet System for each game Ferit Akyildiz:
-Ferit Akyildiz:
 I coded the login and register system.I also coded the Slot game.
 Adnan Arda Simsar: